 Black Ops 3 has a ton of content to explore and it is quite diverse for a Call of Duty game.
 It may be the largest package in a shooter to date.
 The changes to the multiplayer and stale campaign don’t make this iteration stand out at all and I’m a little disappointed there was no connection to the previous games in the franchise since they were trying to do something different.
 The movement options are good but fall short of last year’s sci fi-military shooter.
 The overly complex zombie mode is another weird change to a previously solid mode.
 The changes all culminate to make for an overall weird experience, one which you can sink a ton of time into with all the modes.

 The Co-Op Experience: In Black Ops 3, you can play both the Campaign and Zombies mode cooperatively.
-Both modes support up to two players locally with a horizontal or vertical split-screen, and up to four players online.
-The modes also support combo co-op, so two local players can team up with two other players online
+The Campaign supports up to two player locally with a horizontal split-screen, while the Zombies mode supports up to four players.
+Both modes support up to four players online.
+The modes also support combo co-op, so two local players can team up with two other players online.

 Co-Optimus game reviews focus on the cooperative experience of a game, our final score graphic represents this experience along with an average score for the game overall.
 For an explanation of our scores please check our Review Score Explanation Guide.